hannybear88/Hannah-Chung-React-Challenge-React-Professional-Portfolio/README.md

 ## User Story
-- AS A developer
+- AS AN employer looking for candidates with experience building single-page applications
-- I WANT to create notes or code snippets with or without an internet connection
+- I WANT to view a potential employee's deployed React portfolio of work samples
-- SO THAT I can reliably retrieve them for later use
+- SO THAT I can assess whether they're a good candidate for an open position

 ## Acceptance Criteria
-- GIVEN a text editor web application
+- GIVEN a single-page application portfolio for a web developer
-- WHEN I open my application in my editor
+- WHEN I load the portfolio
-- THEN I should see a client server folder structure
+- THEN I am presented with a page containing a header, a section for content, and a footer
-- WHEN I run `npm run start` from the root directory
+- WHEN I view the header
-- THEN I find that my application should start up the backend and serve the client
+- THEN I am presented with the developer's name and navigation with titles corresponding to different sections of the portfolio
-- WHEN I run the text editor application from my terminal
+- WHEN I view the navigation titles
-- THEN I find that my JavaScript files have been bundled using webpack
+- THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted
-- WHEN I run my webpack plugins
+- WHEN I click on a navigation title
-- THEN I find that I have a generated HTML file, service worker, and a manifest file
+- THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted
-- WHEN I use next-gen JavaScript in my application
+- WHEN I load the portfolio the first time
-- THEN I find that the text editor still functions in the browser without errors
+- THEN the About Me title and section are selected by default
-- WHEN I open the text editor
+- WHEN I am presented with the About Me section
-- THEN I find that IndexedDB has immediately created a database storage
+- THEN I see a recent photo or avatar of the developer and a short bio about them
-- WHEN I enter content and subsequently click off of the DOM window
+- WHEN I am presented with the Portfolio section
-- THEN I find that the content in the text editor has been saved with IndexedDB
+- THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repository
-- WHEN I reopen the text editor after closing it
+- WHEN I am presented with the Contact section
-- THEN I find that the content in the text editor has been retrieved from our IndexedDB
+- THEN I see a contact form with fields for a name, an email address, and a message
-- WHEN I click on the Install button
+- WHEN I move my cursor out of one of the form fields without entering text
-- THEN I download my web application as an icon on my desktop
+- THEN I receive a notification that this field is required
-- WHEN I load my web application
+- WHEN I enter text into the email address field
-- THEN I should have a registered service worker using workbox
+- THEN I receive a notification if I have entered an invalid email address
-- WHEN I register a service worker
+- WHEN I am presented with the Resume section
-- THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets
+- THEN I see a link to a downloadable resume and a list of the developer’s proficiencies
-- WHEN I deploy to Heroku
+- WHEN I view the footer
-- THEN I should have proper build scripts for a webpack application
+- THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)

 ## Usage